An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Analysis

 \subsection{Empirical Stellar Templates}

-Low resolution (R~$\lesssim$~2000) empirical stellar templates typically suffer from contamination from MW ISM absorption in key transitions such as Na I and Ca II.
+Low resolution (R~$\lesssim$~2000) empirical stellar templates typically suffer from contamination from MW ISM absorption in key transitions such as Na\,I and Ca\,II.
 When normalizing a stellar spectrum by a best fit to obtain estimates of absorption, this contribution from the ISM in the template can lead to absorption attributed to interstellar gas being underestimated \citep{Rubin+2025}.

-We address this by adopting stellar templates that have been corrected for ISM absorption in the NaI D and CaII H \& K lines.
+We address this by adopting stellar templates that have been corrected for ISM absorption in the Na\,I D and Ca\,II H \& K lines.
 These templates are drawn from the Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) Stellar Library (MaStar), an SDSS-IV initiative using the BOSS spectrograph, and comprise the largest empirical stellar library to date by an order of magnitude \citep{Yan+2019, Abdurrouf+2022}.
-We use a version of this library where the contributions of Na\,I D and Ca\,II from the ISM are modeled as a function of stellar distance, galactic latitude, and dust reddening along the line of sight \citep{Rubin+2025}.
-From this model, stars along high ISM absorption sightlines have their Na\,I D and Ca\,II K lines replaced by those from low-ISM sightline stars or by theoretical models when empirical models are not available.
+We use the version of this library in which the contributions of Na\,I D and Ca\,II from the ISM are modeled as a function of stellar distance, Galactic latitude, and dust reddening along the line of sight \citep{Rubin+2025}.
+In this framework, the ISM corrections to Na\,I and Ca\,II are performed independently; therefore, we construct from it two model grids for stellar fitting: one in which all Na\,I-corrected spectral regions are valid, and one in which all Ca\,II-corrected regions are valid.
+This ensures that each absorption line is modeled using the subset of templates for which that specific ISM correction is reliable.